SACRED SYMBOLS AND THEIR MEANINGS

 Just as each day is a new beginning, so should that beginning be honoured at the point that Grandfather Sun rises in the morning starting his leisurely journey across the sky.
 It is an opportunity to give thanks for the bounty that is Mother Earth, for the health of family, friends and to pray for peaceful interaction among the world's people.
 It is a silent time of reflection before the start of the business of human life to give thanks to Grandfather Sun and his healing properties and so, tobacco is scattered on the earth in the four directions as the tangible recognition of our thanks.

 the Apache, the Sunrise ceremony was an important rite of passage of

 young girls move into womanhood after experiencing her first moontime

 (menstrual cycle) and beginning to gain mastery over how own spiritual,

 The teaching of the Talking Stick is an exquisite example of the combined sacredness of the Talking Circle and the Five Codes of Ethics, in particular Non-Interference and Anger Not be Shown.
-When the Talking Stick is passed around the circle it is an action that is overtly indicative of the respect that we have toward the concept of harmony, balance and good manners among Humans, The Great Mystery and Mother Earth.
-The Talking Stick is a symbol of respect for the thoughts, stories and individual histories of each member participating in the circle.
+When the Talking Stick is passed around the circle it is an action that is overtly indicative of the respect that we have toward the concept of harmony, balance and good manners, The Ancestors and Mother Earth.
+The Talking Stick is a symbol of respect for the individual thoughts, stories and histories of each participant in the circle.

 THE CIRCLE: There are different kinds of Talking Circles and they generally start the same way.
 The convener opens the circle with a smudging ceremony and prayer.
 The convener usually sits in the East.
 If it is a 'mixed' circle, men sit in the north, women in the west, youth in the south.